 It’s kind of Whole30 summer perfection.
 Come fall?
 Try sautéed apples and raisins or no-sugar-added dried cranberries, maybe even pomegranate arils or figs.

-- fruit like cherries, figs, blueberries, sautéed apples
+- fruit cherries, figs, blueberries, or sautéed apples

-- dried fruit like dried cherries, raisins, blueberries, or no-sugar-added dried cranberries
+- dried fruit dried cherries, raisins, blueberries, or no-sugar-added dried cranberries

-- nut butter like almond butter or sun butter
+- nut butter almond butter or sun butter

-- seeds like pepitas, chia seeds, hemp seeds
+- seeds pepitas, chia seeds, or hemp seeds

 - cacao nibs